-Even when you've spent many hours decorating your master bedroom, it can start feeling a little stale after a few months or years.
+Even when you've spent many hours decorating your master bedroom, it can start feeling a little stale after a bit of time.
 That's when the power of a quick refresh comes in.
 We're not talking about starting from scratch or entirely replacing all your furniture, but rather using a few easy updates to make your space feel new again.

 Ready to see your master bedroom in a whole new light?
 Roll up your sleeves and try one of these simple bedroom ideas this weekend.

 Feeling uninspired by your nightstand?
 Before buying a new one, look around the house for something else that could replace it: a floating shelf, a beloved chair, a pile of books—even a stack of vintage suitcases.
 The charm will make your space feel more collected and thoughtful.
 You can hang artwork right above it to make it feel more intentional.

 If everything in your space feels too square, repeat a few circular patterns throughout the space to make it more dynamic.
 In this bedroom by BHDM, the large circular artwork above the bed is flanked with two white dome lamps, creating a fun retro effect.

 Repeat colors the same way you do shapes and patterns to give your space a cohesive feel.

 We always think of painting our walls, but how about leaving them bare and painting the ceiling instead?
 In this master bedroom, the teal ceiling draws the eye up, making the ceiling appear higher than it actually is.
 It also highlights the architectural detail in the ceiling.